isoux/R4R/docs/Log_to_ver_0.01.md

  ✅ Summary
 This architecture ensures that **Ring 3 tasks cannot directly interact with hardware**, maintaining system stability and security by enforcing privilege levels and controlled access to hardware through trusted Ring 1 interrupt handlers.

+---

+# Keyboard Interrupt Flow, Devs IRQ Mechanism, and Userspace Event Loop

+In this version, we demonstrate a minimal keyboard interrupt flow that shows how the system handles input step-by-step.

+When a keyboard interrupt occurs, the `register_irq()` function is called, which switches to a nested task in ring 1.
+This nested task temporarily disables interrupts and processes the event in a very lightweight manner.
+The stack used by this nested task is small, and the result of the interrupt (like the ASCII code of the key pressed) is stored on that stack.
+This keeps stack usage predictable and reduces the risk of overflow.

+The `devs_irq_task` event loop then calls `get_keyboard_int()`, which handles the key press and stores the result back on the stack.
+After this, the system returns to the original task (in ring 3) via an `iret`, where the result is read from the stack.

+In the userspace event loop, we continuously check if a new character is available.
+If there is, we print it immediately using `print_char()`.
+Right now, the keyboard functionality is minimal, with only basic keys working (no shift yet), but this demonstrates how the system can process input in real-time, without waiting for a full scheduler cycle.

+This approach makes it clear how tasks can handle specific events, keeps the stacks isolated, and reduces complexity.
+Each task does a small job, and the system remains responsive and simple.

+_For more detailed explanations, we recommend checking the code in [this commit](https://github.com/isoux/R4R/commit/47c3addedd383e8acc33ac5b51d3d9900a326f6d), which contains extensive comments._